fnoya/CS445-Colorization-Project/Project EDITED.md

 For training and validation purposes we used a subset of the COCO dataset of images [@cocodataset] that is provided by the FastAI framework [@fastai].
 We downloaded 10.000 images from this dataset and randomly splited them into two sets: a training set with 8.000 images and a validation set with 2.000 images.
 Then we resized the images so that they have manageable dimensions that allow feeding into the different network architectures without requiring extremely high computational resources or long times.
 Similar to [@pix2pix] data augmentation was achieved by flipping the images horizontally (this is only done for the training set).
 We used 16 images on each batch that goes through the network.
 Each image was converted to the __Lab__ colorspace and the channels adjusted float values between -1 and 1.

+## Model improvement

+Our initial model was a variation of the original _pix2pix_ GAN in which the generator was replaced by a pre-trained _ResNet18_ _UNet_.
+We then experimented with different visual transfomers as discriminators and generators.
+Our final model, named __ViT-LSGAN__, uses a ViT as the generator and least squared errors instead of cross entropy as the loss function of the discriminator.
+The details of all the intermediate steps and models that we trained and tested can be found in __"Supplemental Materials"__.

 ## Loss functions